-If you do not like the expedited grievance decision, you may ask for an expedited external grievance review by the Department of Human Services.
+If you do not like the expedited grievance decision, you may ask for an expedited external grievance review by the BMC.

-You must ask for expedited external grievance review by the Department of Health within two business days from the date you get the expedited grievance decision notice.
+You must ask for expedited external grievance review by the BMC within two business days from the date you get the expedited grievance decision notice.
 To ask for expedited external review of a grievance: